-There is a growing recognition, at both a local and national level, that by joining together the cities of the North of England, an increasingly powerful economic area can be created that can help to re-balance and grow the national economy, providing the ability to compete internationally.
-Manchester is at the forefront of this movement, and the City Centre, as a key driver of the economies of both Greater Manchester and the North West, will be a crucial component in this connected Northern Powerhouse.
+There is a growing recognition, at both a local and national level, that by joining together the cities of the North of England, an increasingly powerful economic area can be created to help re-balance and grow the national economy, enabling it to compete internationally.
+Manchester is at the forefront of this movement, and the city centre, as a key driver of the economies of both Greater Manchester and the North West, will be a crucial component in this connected Northern Powerhouse.

 In the 2014 Autumn Statement, George Osbourne introduced the concept of the Northern Powerhouse.
 This is a vision for the North of England, based on the idea of combining major strategic investment into transport, science and innovation and creating creative clusters, and devolution.
-The Statement pledged of £7 billion to support the northern economies to develop and deliver higher levels of productivity, thereby enabling these economies to be a more effective counterbalance to the London economy.
+The Statement pledged £7 billion to support the northern economies to develop and deliver higher levels of productivity, enabling these economies to be a more effective counterbalance to the London economy.
 The announcement also provided that Greater Manchester will have a directly elected Mayor; with Andy Burnham duly elected on 4th May 2017.
 Mr Burnham has responsibility for local transport budgets, some strategic planning powers, and a £300m housing investment fund.

-A subsequent budget in July 2015 reconfirmed the Government's commitment to the Northern Powerhouse by announcing further devolution deals with the Sheffield City Region and Leeds, West Yorkshire and partner authorities.
+A subsequent budget in July 2015 reconfirmed the Government's commitment to the

+Northern Powerhouse by announcing further devolution deals with the Sheffield City Region and Leeds, West Yorkshire and partner authorities.

-To put this into perspective, the key City Regions of the North of England taken together represent the 10th largest EU economy (£289 billion), offering 19% UK GDP and with tremendous growth potential estimated at £37bn to 2020.
+To put this into perspective, the key city regions of the North of England combined represent the 10th largest EU economy (£289 billion), offering 19% UK GDP and tremendous growth potential estimated at £37bn to 2020.

-To capitalise on this growth potential, Manchester must positively forward plan and grasp opportunities to create certainty for key development opportunities such as at Portland Street.
+To capitalise on this growth potential, Manchester must positively plan and grasp opportunities to create certainty for key development opportunities such as at Portland Street.